katjakon/katjakon.github.io/docs/projects/mycroft-workshop/mycroft.md

 # Using Mycroft: Installation & Creating Skills

-To install Mycroft, you need to have Linux install.
+{: .warning } To install Mycroft, you need to have Linux installed.